asmaulhusnabd/knowledge_graph_cmput656/README.md

-# Graph Attention Auto-Encoder for Relation Extraction
+# Multi-Head Attention with Relative Positional Encoding for Relation Extraction
 using knowledge graph in Relation Extraction